Anjalihora/Anjalihora.github.io/README.txt

 THIS IS MY WEBSITE:

 It contains all the details about me.
-You can contribute if you want after my permission.
+You can contribute if you want.
 Mail me on: horaanjali@gmail.com horaanjali4@gmail.com